(Please note that this example program will not run without a GPS antenna)

 A PA can be controlled on/off on D7, i.e. off during no transmission to save power.

-The LCD (20×4) shows the UTC, the transmit frequency/skip and sequence, the transmitted message, the GPS status, the number of satellites and the HDOP.
+The display is a LCD (20×4) that shows the UTC, the transmit frequency/skip and sequence, the transmitted message, the GPS status, the number of satellites and the HDOP.

 The LCD showing the UTC, sent message, the frequency and sequence, N = night, S = straight sequence, the GPS status, number of satellites in use and the HDOP.

 The LCD while waiting and not transmitting using sequence0 in straight sequence.

 The LCD when skipping a time slot and randomly using the data from sequence1.